 Even at the grocery store, items are in their product categories with signs for each category.
 There is a flow through the store as you walk down the aisles with similar products sitting together.

-You’ll also find a hierarchy to where products sit on shelves.
+You’ll also find a hierarchy of where products sit on shelves.
 Big brands and mid-range items sit on the middle shelves right at your eye line, premium brands get the top shelves, and store-brand and inexpensive items sit on the bottom shelves.